Note: Forcing dark mode via a plugin will make some pictures ugly (ironic because I do this). Sorry.

 Once this process is done, our list will have every possible rewritten expression in it.
 (Not convinced?
 Read this footnote 6)

-We can now take one last pass through this list and find the best (shortest)
+We can now take one last pass through this list and find the best (shortest) expression, which is a.

 Our answer is no longer beholden to lucky guesses, but this comes at a cost.
 Take a second to see if you can think of a starting expression and rewrites that make the equality list take up a lot of space (without making the algorithm infinitely loop).